(L to R) Rene de Lagarde, Tony Daniels and Dennis de Lagarde. “Standing next to our stand-by, Normandie”. Copyrighted © 2016 All Rights Reserved.

 By the time they got home, they were speechless!

-The August 1st 1975 edition of the VI Daily News carried a post written by another uncle, who also loved the Normandie Bar.
+The August 1st 1975 edition of the VI Daily News carried a post written by another uncle, who also loved the popular spot.

-“At the Normandie Bar, all the day’s events and inside political gossip were bantered about at tables that might include Donald Boreham, who headed the Public Works Department, Hank de Lagarde, occasionally Len Stein from WSTA and Sen Percival (Hugo) Reese from the Legistlature, A.M.
-Barauer, the distillery owner who was to cause such as storm at the congressional confirmation hearings of Ralph Paiewonsky, and many others.
+“At the Normandie, all the day’s events and inside political gossip were bantered about at tables that might include Donald Boreham, who headed the Public Works Department, Hank de Lagarde, occasionally Len Stein from WSTA and Sen Percival (Hugo) Reese from the Legistlature, A.M.
+Barauer, the distillery owner, who was to cause such as storm at the congressional confirmation hearings of Ralph Paiewonsky, and many others.

 The Normandie hasn’t been the same since.

 Normandie owner, Tony Quetel and bartender “Chip” Olive served up most drinks at a mere 15 cents.

 One dollar could give you quite a night.

 The standing joke around the Normandie was that Governor Merwin was so incensed at not being able to reach his key agency heads that he put out a memo banning his Cabinet from going to the Normandie.